devlooped/gh-sponsors/readme.md

 * `gh sponsors validate`: checks if the current manifest is valid and not expired.
 * `gh sponsors remove`: removes all associated environment variables and backend information for the current user.
+* `gh sponsors view`: view the backend information for the current user, as claims provided by Auth0 after authenticating with your GitHub account, which is the only information kept.

 > NOTE: running `gh sponsors` invokes the `sync` command.